 - Signing up for the election newsletter via email

 - Signing up for the election newsletter via Whatsapp

 - Links to your social media channels: Twitter, Facebook, YouTube, LinkedIn, xing, instagram, snapchat

 Advertise the link to this additional electoral website to your members through the general newsletter with a banner on the main website or an article in your members journal.
-Once your registered voters use the electoral website, ask them to share the microsite so the networking-effect can start.Request quote >
+Once your registered voters use the electoral website, ask them to share the microsite so the networking-effect can start.Start now >

 Tips for the Electoral-Microsite